How MDM software can help in SOC-2 compliance

 • Compliance reporting: MDM software can provide automated reporting and compliance dashboards, which can help organizations view configurations, settings, and status of enrolled devices.
 This helps admins to track compliance of devices with SOC 2 and organizational policies so that remedial actions can be taken in case of non-compliance.
 In such a way, the device could be readily available to users.

-• Monitoring: MDM software can be used to monitor mobile device usage and activities, such as tracking login attempts, device location, and application usage.
-This can help organizations identify and respond to potential security threats in real time.
+• Monitoring: MDM software can be used to monitor mobile device usage and activities.
+The MDM policy can be defined and deployed to track login attempts, device location, and application usage.
+This can help organizations identify and respond to potential security threats in real-time.

 MDM software can also be used to manage the configuration of mobile devices, such as installing software updates, configuring settings, detecting jailbroken/rooted devices, and managing user accounts.
 In case the event regarding non-conformance occurs, it should be contained immediately for ensuring the availability of the device.